saadam1n/MinecraftShaderProgramming/Tutorial 1 - Final Shader Program/tutorial/README.md

 ## Basic file structure of a shader

+Before we start learning about `final`, we need to understand the basic file structure of a shader pack.
 Within a shader pack, there is a folder called "shaders".
-This is where all the shader code goes.
-All shader files have the extension `.vsh` for vertex shaders or `.fsh` for fragment shaders.
-The shaders with the same file name will become part of the same program.
-For example, in this case, `final.vsh` and `final.fsh` get linked toghter to form the `final` program.
+This is where all the shader files goes.
+The files have the extension `.vsh` for vertex shaders or `.fsh` for fragment shaders.
+The shader file name corresponds to a shader program name.
+For example, `final.vsh` and `final.fsh` are part of the `final` shader program.

+To create your own shader, first create a folder.
+The name of the folder is the name you want to give your shader.
+Then inside that folder, create another folder called "shaders".
+Within `shaders`, you can start creating the shader files.
+If you are confused about file structure of a shader pack, you can always look at another shader pack for reference.

 ## What is final?